Fieldwork allows you to apply the theory and skills you learn in the classroom in a practice setting.

 - Level IB and IC fieldwork is specifically designed with an emphasis on helping you develop professional behaviors, beginning practice skills, and an understanding and appreciation of psychosocial issues influencing engagement in occupation.
-Together, these comprise a four-week clinical placement in the summer after the first year of classes.
+Together, these two experiences comprise a four-week clinical placement in the summer after the first year of classes.

 Setting and location

 You’ll engage in a variety of clinical and community-based fieldwork experiences.
 We believe that it’s important to receive clinical experience in a variety of settings such as physical disabilities, psychosocial disabilities, pediatrics and community sites.